Sign In Register

 Is Auburn a Good Place to Live?

-Based on current data, Auburn receives an overall livability score of 4.5 out of 5.0, earning a grade of A+.
-Key strengths include low unemployment, a highly educated population, affordable housing, a low poverty rate.
-Auburn stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Auburn receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
+Key strengths include low unemployment, low crime rates, a highly educated population, affordable housing.
+Auburn offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs